Pressio/SHAW/docs/content/inputfile.rst

 :summary: Input File: description, organization and things to pay attention to
 :date: 2021-02-22 11:00

+.. role:: yellow
+    :class: m-text m-warning

+.. role:: red
+    :class: m-text m-danger

+.. role:: blue
+    :class: m-text m-info

+.. role:: green
+    :class: m-text m-success

 The input file is organized into sections: *general*, *io*, *source*, *material*.
+One input file must contain a single instance of each of these sections.
-Below we describe each one separately.
+Below we describe each section separately.

-For a full working example of input file, look for example at this `demo <{filename}/demos/rank1fom.rst>`_:
+For complete, valid examples of input files, look at `the full template file <https://github.com/fnrizzi/SHAW/blob/master/sampleInputFiles/template.yaml>`_, or the `demos' input files <https://github.com/fnrizzi/SHAW/blob/master/demos>`_.

 #####################
 `1.
 General Section`_
 #####################

-The general section is *mandatory*.
+The section contains the following self-explanatory fields:
-Contains settings for, e.g., mesh location, time stepping, etc

 .. code:: yaml